-You can see the 2016 – 17 calendar on the “Schedule” page under the “Current Students” drop down menu.
+You can see the current year’s class schedule on the “Schedule” page under the “Current Students” drop down menu.

 The Accelerated Master’s Program in Systems Engineering enables students to earn their master’s degrees in one year while continuing to work full-time.
 The practice-oriented degree program provides a unique opportunity to enhance your skills and advance your career.
 The cohort learning approach provides support during the program and a strong professional network going forward.
 Through the Accelerated Master’s Program, professionals earn their degrees from a top university and position themselves for the future – transforming data and information into effective decision-making.

 Come for a class visit or learn more about the program at one of our AMP information events.
 Check out the class schedule and see the Find Out More page for a list of upcoming events, and request a class visit or register to attend the info session(s) most convenient for you.